vmi/selenese-runner-java/README.md

 ### 1.3.2

+* Add --set-spped option.
+It is same as setSpeed(ms) command first.
 * Fix issue #76.
-* Update Selenium version to 2.37.0.
+* Update Selenium version to 2.37.1.

 ### 1.3.1